// guide

 You may add a plugin via the CLI by running:

-dprint config add
+dprint add

 This will prompt asking you which of the standard plugins you want to add.